Arekss/GameOfLife/README.md

 # GameOfLife
-Tasks for Advanced programmingin c++
+Tasks for Advanced programming in C++

+project made with CLion